QuentinChab/DeftPunk/README.md

 4. Description of parameters and interface sliders/buttons
 5. Detailed description of selected functions
 6. Known issues
+7. What are the files in the DeftPunk folder?

 //////////////////// 1.
 How to become a Defect Punk ///////////////////